Ohio Sports Betting

-As with any state-sanctioned gambling, legal sports betting sites in Ohio will be required to offer responsible gaming resources and protections.
-Every site will allow users to set betting limits, deposit limits, time limits, etc. Self-exclusion is also readily available, in addition to other local and nationwide RG resources.
+As with any state-sanctioned gambling, legal sports betting sites in Ohio are required to offer responsible gaming resources and protections.
+Every site allows users to set betting limits, deposit limits, time limits, etc. Self-exclusion is also readily available, in addition to other local and nationwide RG resources.

 Ohio Gambling History

 Like most U.S. states, gambling legislation has been slow going in Ohio.
 In the 1930s, horses got the green light, but it took decades for additional progress.
 Some 40 years later, the state’s Lottery Commission was approved in 1973, with its first tickets going on sale soon after.

 Casino gaming has been an adventure.
 After numerous failed attempts over several decades, Ohio voters finally backed a casino gaming bill by a narrow margin in 2009.
 Four casinos in the state’s major cities were a go: Cleveland, Cincinnati, Toledo, and Columbus.